claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Visitors
 ---

 I am currently a graduate research student in Mathematical Physics at the University of Geneva and an Excellence Fellow of the National Centre of Competence in Research SwissMAP, Switzerland.
+Among my current research interests are random matrices, applications of algebraic geometry to quantum field theories and dark settor models in beyond the Standard Model theories.

 In 2017-18 I took part in the experimental project PADME at the National Laboratories of Frascati, part of the National Institute of Nuclear Physics, Italy.